HiMyNameIsIlNano/my_freebsd/README.md

 ## Further Configuration Possibilities:
 As mentioned above, both `post_install` and `desktop_configurer` are driven by a configuration file named `post_install.config`.
 The `post_install.config` is a simple `json` file containing a list of programs and flags used for the configuration of the desktop environment.
 The meaning of each configuration item is described below:

-1. base_ports: A catgeory of ports used to configure the base system (e.g. xorg).
+1. base_ports: A category of ports used to configure the base system (e.g. xorg).
 The list MUST BE comma separated with NO EMPTY SPACE between the items;
-2. desktop_ports: A catgeory of ports used to configure the desktop (e.g. openbox, gtk themes, etc.).
+2. desktop_ports: A category of ports used to configure the desktop (e.g. openbox, gtk themes, etc.).
 The list MUST BE comma separated with NO EMPTY SPACE between the items;
-3. office_ports: A catgeory of ports used to configure the office suite system wide (e.g. libreoffice).
+3. office_ports: A category of ports used to configure the office suite system wide (e.g. libreoffice).
 The list MUST BE comma separated with NO EMPTY SPACE between the items;
-4. dev_ports: A catgeory of ports used to configure the development tools system wide (e.g. java, maven, etc.).
+4. dev_ports: A category of ports used to configure the development tools system wide (e.g. java, maven, etc.).
 The list MUST BE comma separated with NO EMPTY SPACE between the items;
 5. enable_docker: A flag that enables and configures Docker and a set of utility commands for a specific user.
 Allowed values: {true|false};
 6. port_system: An Enum type that defines the preferred way for installing programs on the system.
 Allowed values : {PKG|PORT}
 7. download_kernel: A flag that enables the download of the kernel sources.
 Allowed values: {true|false};